CNR-STIIMA-IRAS/cnr_param/cnr_param/README.md

 ### Formatting the ROS 2 YAML files

-As well know, ROS 2 does not support all the yaml types.
+As well know, ROS 2 does not support all the YAML types.
 Specifically, it does not allow to have a sequence of sequences or dictionaries.
-To turn yaml file into a ROS 2 yaml file, the package just provides a formatter.
+To turn a YAML file into a ROS 2 YAML file, the package just provides a formatter.

 ```bash
 Usage: ./ros2_yaml_converter [-t [ --to-ros2-format ] str] [-f [ --from-ros2-format ] str] [-o [ --output-filenames ] str] [-v [ --version ] ] [-h [ --help ] ]